 Students use and further develop advanced contemporary vocabulary and grammar of the standard literary Arabic.
 Those skills are used to study contemporary Islamic and classical material in Arabic.
-Materials will be from the various Arabic-speaking cultures in the Middle-East, Africa and Asia, with an emphasis in economics, politics and culture.
-Sources will include popular periodicals, broadcast recordings, and classical works such as the the Qur'an and the Hadith

-Prerequisite: ARA-301 or placement test, and instructor's permission
+Materials will be from the various Arabic-speaking cultures in the Middle East, Africa and Asia, with an emphasis in economics, politics and culture.
+Sources will include popular periodicals, broadcast recordings, and classical works such as the Qur'an and the Hadith.
+Prerequisite: ARA-301 or placement test, and instructor's permission using language in the fields of education, politics, and culture.
+Prerequisite: ARA-303 or placement test and the instructor's permission